mengyi-chen/Scalable-learning-of-macroscopic-stochastic-dynamics/Ising_phase_transition/README.md

-# Ising Model
+# Critical Behavior of the 2D Ising Model

-This is an implementation of our method on the Ising model.
+This is the official implementation of our method on the Ising model to identify the critical behavior near the phase transition.

 ## Directory Structure